This page offers an overview of responses by governments to international investment arbitration, focusing on responses to:

 There are cases in which a government has spent vast sums (i.e. over $10 million) on legal and arbitration fees merely to defend against an investor lawsuit.
 Among other problems, this may create undue pressure on a government to settle cases in situations where there is a sound rationale for the challenged policy measure.

 Numerous governments have developed in-house capacity in investment law and arbitration, even if only one or a few persons in a small government, to supervise outside counsel and offer well-informed internal advice to political decision-makers about the risks and liabilities associated with investment treaties.
 States that are known to lack such capacity could become targets for claims, including by lawyers or law firms that may themselves finance aspects of an investor's claim based on contingency fee arrangements.
-When faced with a lawsuit or the threat of a lawsuit, governments may consider that investors may view investment arbitration as unattractive due to its financial cost and legal uncertainty as well as the negative consequences for the investor's wider relationship with the host government.

 Among other implications, where a state does not pay an award, its assets -- ships, cargo, monies owed to state agencies, sovereign loans -- may be subject to seizure in foreign countries based on the New York Convention, the ICSID Convention, or other award enforcement treaties.
 [IIAPP comment: To support its position in settlement negotiations or to deter future lawsuits, a government may seek to evaluate and track the vulnerability of its foreign-held assets to seizure in different jurisdictions, and take steps to protect or relocate those assets where feasible.]